 Fans see Varlamov make 28 saves, Isles beat Devils 2-1

+“Both goalies have been outstanding for us all year so far and we expect them to be, and we’ll be great in front of them,” New York defenseman Nick Leddy said.

+Varlamov was at his best in the second period, stopping 13 power-play shots in a period where New Jersey outshot the Islanders 16-5.
+The Devils had three of their four power plays in the period.

-Rookie Oliver Wahlstrom broke a scoreless tie with a wicked wrist shot early in the third period.
-Anders Lee knocked in his own rebound just under seven minutes later for the New York, which is 9-2-2 in its last 13.
+That kept the game scoreless and rookie Oliver Wahlstrom broke through with a wicked wrist shot early in the third period.
+Anders Lee knocked in his own rebound just under seven minutes later.

-Varlamov lost his shutout bid with 13.2 seconds to play when Miles Wood scored with the Devils' net empty.
-The Islanders were trying for their second straight shutout after Ilya Sorokin blanked Pittsburgh 2-0 on Sunday.

 Aaron Dell made 18 saves in his second start for New Jersey, which has lost six of seven.
 Pavel Zacha had his current NHL-leading 10-game point streak snapped.